51Degrees/specifications/pipeline-specification/part2/pipeline-elements/usage-sharing-element.md

   example, “Pipeline”
 - **FlowElement** – An xml element exists for each FlowElement in the pipeline.
 The text contains the fully qualified name of the FlowElement.
+<span style="color:yellow">Should it be a class name or is there a separate
+name attribute defined for each FlowElement?</span>
 - **Language** - The name of the language/framework within which the pipeline is running.
 - **LanguageVersion** - The version number of the language/framework
   within which the pipeline is running.
+<span style="color:yellow">Assuming the version of the compiler or the interpreter</span>
 - **ClientIP** - Public IP address of the client that sent the request to this server.
 - **ServerIP** - IP address of the server where the xml is being generated.
 - **Platform** - The platform name, version and service pack.
+<span style="color:yellow">Service pack might be Windows-specific</span>
 - **Evidence** – The evidence that is shared will be determined by its evidence key filter as defined below.